A Dichotomy for Maximum PCSPs on Graphs: Approximation of Approximation of maxPCSP(K2,G3)

 So we now want to find $\tau$ that maximises $\alpha$ such that

 We can see this situation in~\Cref{fig:bounds}.
 Numerically we compute that if we choose $\tau = 2.18746$, then we get $\alpha \geq 0.88232$.

 \end{proof}

-We now prove our tractability result. \footnote{We remark in passing that \emph{no} SDP-based algorithm can have performance greater than $8/9 = 0.888\cdots$, since for the triangle $K_3$ the SDP value is $9/4$, yet the largest triangle-free subgraph has weight $2$ (and $2 / (9/4) = 8/9$).}
+We now prove the desired tractability result. \footnote{We remark in passing that \emph{no} SDP-based algorithm can have performance greater than $8/9 = 0.888\ldots$, since for the triangle $K_3$ the SDP value is $9/4$, yet the largest triangle-free subgraph has weight $2$ (and $2 / (9/4) = 8/9$).}